ccauser/asus-rog-z390-i-gaming-hackintosh/README.md

 # EFI for Hackintosh on ASUS ROG Z390-I Gaming / AMD RX 580 GPU / 1820A Wifi

-Everything is working on Catalina with both Clover and OpenCode
+Everything is working on Catalina with both Clover and OpenCore
+- You need to generate your own UUID/Serial #will add how soon#
+- The opencore EFI works with Big Sur, including WIFI/Bluetooth.
+But not continuity.

 ## Hardware